Caller ID Spoofing: How Scammers Use Local and Trusted Numbers to Trick You

 However, you may be asking yourself why if there is a law in place and heavy penalties, do you keep getting annoying calls from spoofed numbers?
 One of the reasons why is because caller ID spoofing is very difficult to trace.

-How To Protect Yourself from Your Caller ID Being Spoofed
+How to Protect Yourself From Caller ID Spoofing

-The best method to avoid potential scammers and harassing callers is to let calls from unknown numbers go to voicemail and then use a reverse phone lookup site or application, such as CallerSmart, to look up the number.
+The best method to avoid potential scammers and harassing callers is to let calls from unknown numbers go to voicemail and then use a reverse phone lookup app or site , such as CallerSmart, to look up the number.

 We’ve come across several caller ID spoofers in our crowd sourced phone book.
 Many times scammers will use the number of a business or an individual, which can be a nightmare when angry callers who are being harassed by your phone number start to call back and complain.
 Our user’s comments allow you to find out if a phone number that’s calling you is related to a scam and if your business or personal line has been hijacked.